Sepanta-Yalameha/MEC-/DisasterTracker/README.md

 ### Switching Roles

-- Use the dropdown in the navbar to switch between Firefighter and Volunteer
+- Use the dropdown in the navbar to switch between Technician and Volunteer
 - The map and event list will update automatically based on your role
 - High-risk events are hidden when signed in as Volunteer